-When a mobile user A moves from one cell to another cell then BSC 1 signal strength loses for the mobile User A and the signal strength of BSC 2 increases and thus ongoing calls or data connectivity for mobile user goes on without interrupting.
+When a mobile user A moves from one cell to another cell then BSC 1 signal strength loses for the mobile User A and the signal strength of BSC 2 increases and thus ongoing calls or data connectivity for mobile users goes on without interrupting.

-Types of Handoff:
+Types of Handoff

-- Hard Handoff:
+- Hard Handoff

 When there is an actual break in the connectivity while switching from one Base Station to another Base Station.
 There is no burden on the Base Station and MSC because the switching takes place so quickly that it can hardly be noticed by the users.
 The connection quality is not that good.
 Hard Handoff adopted the ‘break before make’ policy.

 It is generally implemented in Time Division Multiplexing and Frequency Division Multiplexing when a user connects to the base station with a fluctuating radio frequency.